 Personal Tax return season (Self Assessment) 2018-19 comes to an end on 31st January 2020.
-You may have done yours, then relax, if not then read on
+You may have done yours, so relax, but read on if you’ve not

 Some important stuff to things to think about for your 2018-19 personal tax return.